aniongithub/warp/examples/quotas/README.md

       "id": "7a6c43e1-d170-429b-8833-ada343ec92ea",
       "key": "user@example.com",
       "quotaName": "free_quota",
-      "used": 2,
+      "used": 1120.0,
-      "limit": 10,
+      "limit": 5000.0,
       "type": "prepaid"
     }
   ]
   ...
 ```

+Notice how the `used` value (1120.0) corresponds to the actual token usage from the API response, not just a simple increment.
+The middleware extracts the `token_usage.total_tokens` value from the JSON response and uses that to update the quota.
-Since this is a "prepaid" quota type, if you run this more than 10 times, any subsequent requests will be rejected.
+If we exceed the number of tokens allowed in our quota, any subsequent requests will be rejected.
 Note: If this were a "postpaid" quota, it would simply accrue usage for later billing.

 ### Step 3: Reset the quota (assume the user bought more usage tokens)